EtainClub/blurt/README.md

 ## Status

-Blurt launched on July 4, 2020 with bugs affecting:
+Blurt enjoyed a smooth launch with large participation from witnesses on July 4, 2020.

+Shortly after launch, two bugs were discovered:

 **Resource Credits**
 The resource credit bug allowed for unrestricted writes to the Blurt blockchain, and this was exploited by the account `@social` to post hundreds of thousands prepared 64kb comments whose sole contents was a GIF of a penis or jpg of two men deeply enjoying one another's company.